Samuel de Champlain: Maritime education and early training

-Born into a family of mariners (both his father and uncle-in-law were sailors, or navigators), Samuel Champlain learned to navigate, draw, make nautical charts, and write practical reports.
-His education did not include Ancient Greek or Latin, so he did not read or learn from any ancient literature.
+Born into a family of mariners—both his father and uncle-in-law were sailors or navigators—Champlain received practical maritime education from an early age.
+He learned navigation, cartography, drafting, and the writing of practical reports.
+Unlike many educated men of his era, his education did not include Ancient Greek or Latin, indicating a practical rather than classical schooling focused on seamanship and commerce.